shrashti-19/tls/README.md

 # Frontend - TLS Project

 ## Overview
-This is the frontend of the TLS project, built with [React.js](https://reactjs.org/).
+This is the frontend of the TLS project, built with JavaScript.
 It provides the user interface for user authentication, profile management, and other features.

 ## Features
 - User registration and login with JWT authentication